 The concept for LAMP was developed by researchers that wanted to better record the symptoms of patients participating in mental health clinical trials.
 The app’s creators wanted to take advantage of the fact that most people own their own smart devices capable of recording and uploading data about their symptoms.

-With any software that records and transmits sensitive medical data, our team takes extensive precautions and measures to ensure users’ privacy is maintained.
+With any medical software that records and transmits sensitive medical data, our team takes extensive precautions and measures to ensure users’ privacy is maintained.
 LAMP was no exception.
 We had to ensure that, no matter the underlying operating system or connection, communication between the application and the researchers was secure.
 To that end, we utilized connection encryption protocols that met or exceeded HIPAA requirements.

 Another area that required careful consideration was the app’s UI/UX.
 Our designers had to ensure the interface was straightforward and accessible, in order to allow trial subjects of all backgrounds to easily use the application.